PDOK/webservices-workshop/src/WORKSHOP.md

 ## 2. About PDOK Webservices

-> TODO:
-> - Explain what PDOK is
-> - Explain what services we provide

-[Publieke Dienstverlening op de Kaart(https://www.pdok.nl/)] (PDOK) is the geographical open data platform of the Dutch government. provides geo web services for many Dutch governmental organisations, for instance Kadaster, CBS, RIVM, Rijkswaterstaat and many more.
+[Publieke Dienstverlening op de Kaart](https://www.pdok.nl/) (PDOK) is the geographical open data platform of the Dutch government. provides geo web services for many Dutch governmental organisations, for instance Kadaster, CBS, RIVM, Rijkswaterstaat and many more.

 Due to the [open standards policy](https://www.digitaleoverheid.nl/overzicht-van-alle-onderwerpen/standaardisatie/open-standaarden/) of the Dutch government, PDOK is using many open standards.
 Open standard contribute to interoperability and prevent vendor lock-in, this is important since many of the users of the PDOK services are govermental organisations themselves.

 Many of the standards used by PDOK concern the web service interfaces, but PDOK also uses a range of different file format standards.
 For instance for how data providers need to encode their data for delivering to PDOK.
-Many of these standards are specific for the geographical domain and originate from the [Open GeoSpatial Consortium](https://en.wikipedia.org/wiki/Open_Geospatial_Consortium) (OGC).
+Most of these standards are specific for the geographical domain and originate from the [Open GeoSpatial Consortium](https://en.wikipedia.org/wiki/Open_Geospatial_Consortium) (OGC).
 The OGC is a non-governmental, industry members organization.
 Members include big corporations such as Google and ESRI, but also governmental agencies.
 Members of the OGC cooperate on the development of geospatial open standards.
 The OGC is very much like the World Wide Web Consortium (W3C), but instead of standards for the web, it makes standards for geospatial.

 The traditional standards for geospatial web services are: